Hengle/Nexus-Security.github.io/content/posts/2016-09-09-pirate-treasures-gems-puzzle-20087-mod.md

 You are a young privateer, your goal is to become a pirate.
 To make your dream come true, you must find treasures using old maps.
 The game comes in several episodes.
 You have a different treasure map in each episode.
 Follow his directions to the end to discover the pirate treasure.
-This game is based on a Match 3 system, where you have to swap two neighboring elements to align at least three similar gems.
+This game is based on a Match 3 system, where you have to swap two neighboring elements to align at least three similar gems.
 Each level offers you a list of objectives to complete.
 When you have difficulty with a level, you can use coins to purchase a useful bonus.
 The coins are also used to restore lives and buy rum for sailors, giving you access to new episodes.

 **Supported Android**